Carolina Covenant Professional Development Grants

 The menu below features answers to key questions about this funding, the application process, and expectations.
 Questions should be directed to carolinacovenant@studentaid.unc.edu.

-The Career Accelerator Program runs September – April.
-If you are interested in joining, watch your eblasts in August and September for information on how to sign-up!
+Priority consideration is given to Scholars who are actively enrolled in the Career Accelerator Program or completed the program in a prior year.
+The Career Accelerator Program runs from September through April.
+If you are interested in joining, watch your eBlasts in August for information on how to sign up!

 Students may apply for funding to support:

-• Unpaid career-advancing, mentored service in a career field of interest
+• Unpaid career-advancing, mentored service, or shadowing in a career field of interest

-• Professional Attire (Note: If this is your only need, consider applying for Styled for Success funds instead!
+• Professional attire (NOTE: If this is your only need, apply for Styled for Success funds instead.)

 The maximum grant award is $4000.
 In most cases for full-time internships/research positions (30-40 hours/week), the following breakdown will apply: